mattenarle10/rust-lambda-cdk-s3-poc/README.md

 A small phase-2 POC building on `rust-lambda-poc`.

+Inspired by the recent GA of Rust on AWS Lambda and Rust performance benchmarks.

 Rust + AWS CDK + API Gateway + (later) AWS SDK for Rust and S3 CRUD.

 ---